taskcluster/taskcluster-docs/workers/generic-worker/index.md

 windows  | 386
 windows  | amd64

+Since it is a _generic_ worker, it offers somewhat the _lowest common denominator_ of functionality that a worker can provide.
+For example it has no special handling of registry settings on Windows nor does it provide any containerisation on linux.
+Both of these would be platform-specific, non-generic offerings.
+Generic worker simply executes tasks on a best-effort basis, with no containerisation, and cleans up as best it can after each task completes.

-The two main purposes of the generic worker are:
+The two main purposes of the generic worker are therefore:

 1. A _catch all_ worker for when a more specific worker is not available
 2. A worker for quick/easy prototyping and testing

 Please note it is **not** intended that the generic worker will remain the worker of choice on any platform, since it does not guarantee a clean execution environment, nor execute tasks within a container.
-Since it is _generic_, it offers somewhat the _lowest common denominator_ of functionality that a worker can provide.
-For example it has no special handling of registry settings on Windows nor does it provide any containerisation on linux.
-Both of these would be platform-specific, non-generic offerings.
-Generic worker simply executes tasks on a best-effort basis, with no containerisation, and cleans up as best it can after each task completes.

 ## Risks

-A malicious or poorly implemented task could, for example, corrupt Windows registry settings, or change a display resolution, affecting subsequent tasks.
+A malicious or poorly implemented task could, for example, intentionally or accidentally corrupt Windows registry settings, or change a display resolution, affecting subsequent tasks.
-Since the generic worker offers no isolation or containerisation for task execution, **each task is responsible for its own cleanup.**

-For this reason the generic worker is intended for running _trusted tasks_ only.

 ### Mitigation strategies

-We have discussed various approaches to limit worker contamination between tasks.

-The options we considered are:
+Several different implementation strategies were considered for the generic worker in order to mitigate the risk of an unclean task leaving the worker in a soiled state for a subsequent task.

-1. Each task runs from a fresh image.
+1. Dismissed: Each task could run from a freshly created environment (e.g. ami image).
 After a task completes, the generic worker terminates.
 The provisioner handles reprovisioning instances appropriately.
-2. The generic worker executes tasks in a virtual machine, such as a VirtualBox or VMware Fusion instance.
+2. Dismissed: The generic worker executes tasks in a virtual machine, such as a VirtualBox or VMware Fusion instance.
-3. Accept risk of worker contamination, choose carefully what tasks use generic worker.

-This section provides a succint summary of these options we considered, and the design decision we reached.
+3. Accepted: The generic worker is only used for non-critical, trustworthy or experimental purposes.

+The following section provides an explanation for this decision.

-### 1. Run tasks from a fresh image
+### 1. Dismissed: Run tasks from a fresh image

 Impact:

 #### Financial

-We provision our instances with amazon web services (aws), where instances are billed a full compute hour for any partial hour used.
-This means a minimum 1h fee associated to the creation of any instance, even when it is an instance launched for a task that just takes seconds to complete.
+Instances are provisioned with amazon web services (aws), where any partial compute hour is charged as a full compute hour.
+A task of a few seconds would therefore be charged at 1h compute time, thus leading to significant cost for short lived tasks.

 #### Startup time

 It can take in the order of minutes to spawn a new instance.
-In contrast, a task can be run immediately from an existing container.
+In contrast, a task can be run immediately from an already running instance.

-However, this could be mitigated with aggressive provisioning - i.e. having idle workers available on standby for new task requests as they come in.
+This could be mitigated with aggressive provisioning - i.e. having idle workers available on standby for new task requests as they arrive on the Queue.
 This can be thought of as somewhat analagous to the way that hotel rooms are managed.
 When a guest leaves, the room is cleaned, so that if a new unplanned guest arrives, there is a clean room immediately available.
 Rather than wait